codingmetta/film-finder-app/README.md

 # Project Overview

-It's an Watchlist App, that let's you search for every Film and Series available and lets you add them to your personal list.
+Watchlist is an Web-App, that let's you search for every Film and Series available and lets you add them to your personal list.

 # Installation Instructions

-## Get Access to the API's that are necessary for the project
+## Get Access to the OMDB API

-OMDB API:
+Access to the OMDB API is necessary, if you want the project to work.
-    - Visit http://www.omdbapi.com/ and register yourself
+* Visit [OMDB API](http://www.omdbapi.com/) and register a personal account
-    - Copy your personal API Key from your Account Dashboard
+* Copy your personal API Key from your Account Dashboard
-    - Open "index.js" and insert your API key right here:
+* Open the file `index.js` and insert your API key right there:
-        -> const YOUR_API_KEY = {*YOUR_API_KEY*};
+    * `const YOUR_API_KEY = {*YOUR_API_KEY*};`

-The project is now ready to run on localhost.
+The project is now ready to run on your local server.

 # Usage Guide